getpawprint/slate/source/includes/_intake.md

 }
 ```

 Gets payment terms and terms of service copy for a particular vet.
+May include HTML.

 ### HTTP Request
 `GET /place/:place_id/tos`